IMHPJ 30th Annual Conference – March 2026

 This year, our 30th Annual Conference program brings an integrative focus to psychotherapy, exploring evolutionary perspectives, embodied clinical practice, and health psychology through a combination of conceptual discussion and applied training.
 With a keynote address, experiential somatic learning, and practical clinical interventions, the intention is to support thoughtful practice while fostering dialogue and connection among IMHPJ members.
 We warmly invite you to join us for a collegial and engaging gathering as we continue to learn from one another and strengthen our shared professional community.

 This conference is open to IMHPJ Members as well as non-members working in mental health and related fields.
-We’ll be in a lovely city and venue at Kobe University Port Island Campus.
+We'll be in a lovely city and venue, Kobe University Port Island Campus.
 The IMHPJ Board looks forward to reconnecting with members and colleagues in March, and we encourage you to share this invitation with others who may be interested.

 Conference Registration